amoe/acceleratedcpp/exercise-notes.md

 T is the token length.  = 5.
 ": " length = 2.
 C++11 adds to_string for estimating the string length of integers.

+rewrite the grammar program using a list as the data structure in which to build the sentence.

+This is using std::list which is just an STL container so it should be the same code, only changing the types.
+But we also need to change our printing function as we need separate functions with separate type signatures to print a list.

+I guess that this exercise is only here to demonstrate the need for generics.